RBNZ: Market pricing only 50% chance of a hike in Nov - Westpac

 RBNZ: Market pricing only 50% chance of a hike in Nov - WestpacBy Sandeep Kanihama

-Imre Speizer, Research Analyst at Westpac, notes that the market pricing for the RBNZ continues to retreat and it now implies the first hike will be in Feb 2018 (compared to Nov 2017 prior to the Nov MPS).
+Imre Speizer, Research Analyst at Westpac, explains that the market pricing for the RBNZ has stabilised, with the next hike almost fully priced for Feb 2018, and Nov 2017 stuck around a 50% chance.

 Key Quotes